 Their unscented (fragrance-free) all-purpose cleaner comes in a glass bottle with a dissolvable tablet, which you can then buy more of when you’re ready for refills.
 All you have to do is add warm water, shake, wait a sec for it to dissolve, and get cleaning!

 Meliora’s cleaning products are also MADE SAFE certified so you know they’re completely free from toxins.
 Their ingredient list is really short; it only includes a few plant-based ingredients.
-We’ve been using their all-purpose cleaner for years now and we use it all over the place: on counters, in the bathroom, and even on mirrors and glass for a streak-free clean.
+I’ve been using their all-purpose cleaner for years now and we use it all over the place: on counters, in the bathroom, and even on mirrors and glass for a streak-free clean.

 In addition to their all-purpose cleaner, they also have other cleaning products like dish soap, cleaning scrub (for tougher jobs), laundry detergent, foaming hand wash, body wash, and more.
 Everything is made in the USA at their Chicago, IL factory.